 St. Mary’s General Hospital was designated a Level One Thoracic Centre in 2009.
-Working with Cancer Care Ontario, two thoracic surgeons complete approximately 100 lung resections and 15 esophagectomy operations for cancer annually.
+Working with Cancer Care Ontario, three thoracic surgeons complete approximately 100 lung resections and 15 esophagectomy operations for cancer annually.

 Thoracic surgeons provide specialized clinical care for patients with a wide range of serious diseases of the thorax (the chest).
 These include conditions of the lungs, mediastinum (middle of the chest), chest wall, and esophagus.
 Click here to read about our Disease Specialties and Surgical Specialties.

 The Thoracic Surgery team is part of the Diagnostic Assessment Program (DAP) located at Grand River Hospital’s Grand River Regional Cancer Centre.
 This close relationship with the Cancer Centre allows health care professionals to work with patients with lung cancer to develop a holistic plan of care that spans the health care continuum.

 The Thoracic Program continues to explore new options and best practices related to thoracic surgery.
 St. Mary’s developed a combined Nurse Practitioner and First Assist position that offers a patient focused approach to care.
 This combined role was recognized by Cancer Care Ontario through its Innovation Award (2009).
 The Nurse Practitioner / First Assist participates in all aspects of a patient’s care, from assessment to assisting the surgeon during the operation, to managing post-operative care throughout discharge and follow up.